PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-09-03-smile-its-a-case-study.md

 Not to polish it up for the world (though that’s great too), but to remember *you* were the one who made it work.

 And if it brings a smile?
-That’s the best kind of metric.
+That’s the kind of metric you don’t need a dashboard for.

 ---